 - We maintain effective contacts with organizations and agencies which serve and provide access and opportunities for women, minorities, persons with disabilities and veterans.

-The Office for Institutional Equity reports directly to the General Counsel of the University.
+The Office for Institutional Equity reports directly to the Chief Compliance Officer in the Office of the General Counsel of the University.